Saturday Night Live Samurai

-In the early years of the 1970s comedy TV show Saturday Night Live, John Belushi portrayed an archetypal samurai — he had a dedicated concept of honor, spoke only (mock) Japanese, and wielded a katana.
+In the early years of the 1970s comedy TV show Saturday Night Live, John Belushi portrayed an archetypal samurai — he has a strong sense of honor, speaks only (mock) Japanese, and wields a katana.
 Sketches featuring the character showed him in different occupations that would not be expected for a samurai.
 He always performed his tasks perfectly, despite scaring his clients quite a few times.
 The character was modeled after Toshiro Mifune's character in Akira Kurosawa's Yojimbo.

 Samurai Futaba would probably not have become a recurring character if not for Buck Henry's insistence that there be a second sketch featuring him when he first hosted on January 17, 1976.
-It is perhaps due to these origins that it became standard practice on SNL to feature a Samurai sketch every time Henry hosted, until the time Belushi left the cast.
+It is perhaps due to these origins that it became standard practice on SNL to feature a Samurai sketch every time Henry hosted, until Belushi left the cast.
 Except for "Samurai BMOC", each time Henry would play the same character, Mr. Dantley.

-In issue #74 of Marvel Team-Up (cover dated October, 1978), Belushi (in character as Samurai Futaba) teamed up with Spider-Man to duel the Marvel Comics supervillain Silver Samurai.
-In the story, the Silver Samurai sought to recover a ring containing a teleportation device that had inadvertently come into Belushi's possession.
-The Samurai also appears briefly in issue #54 of The Sandman.
+In issue #74 of Marvel Team-Up (cover dated October, 1978), Belushi (in character as Samurai Futaba) teams up with Spider-Man to duel the Marvel Comics supervillain Silver Samurai.
+In the story, the Silver Samurai seeks to recover a ring containing a teleportation device that had inadvertently come into Belushi's possession.
+An alternate version of the "Samurai Deli" sketch also appears briefly in issue #54 of The Sandman, part of a timeline where Prez Rickard becomes President of the United States and hosts the "highest-rated" episode of Saturday Night Live in history.